ryanToth/Simple-Paint-Desktop-Application/README.md

 # Simple-Paint-Desktop-Application
 ----------------------------------
-Currently uses key strokes to change between drawing modes and perform simple operations on the drawing.
+The keyboard shortcuts for changing between drawing modes are as follows:

 * W - Save
 * E - Load